-- 6.9.1 The College encourages employees to maintain current contacts with their discipline areas, and to improve and expand their effectiveness and awareness of the many facets of the College. - All employees shall submit written proposals for professional development activities to their Coordinator and Dean for approval. - 6.9.2.1.1 Employees in category 6.9.4.1 (Instructors) shall submit one written proposal for their annual professional development activities. - 6.9.2.1.2 Employees in category 6.9.4.2 (Counsellors, Librarians and Special Appointees) shall submit two written proposals for their annual professional development activities.
-One proposal shall be for the single block of professional development time and the other proposal shall be for the equivalent amount of time booked throughout the remaining duty period. - 6.9.2.1.3 Employees in category 6.9.4.3 (Other) shall submit one written proposal for their annual professional development activities. - At the end of the professional development period the employee will report in writing to the Coordinator and the Dean on his/her professional development achievements during the professional development period.
+- 6.9.1 The College encourages employees to maintain current contacts with their discipline areas, and to improve and expand their effectiveness and awareness of the many facets of the College. - 6.9.2.1 All employees shall submit written proposals for professional development activities to their Coordinator and Dean for approval. - 6.9.2.1.1 Employees in category 6.9.4.1 (Instructors) shall submit one written proposal for their annual professional development activities. - 6.9.2.1.2 Employees in category 6.9.4.2 (Counsellors, Librarians and Special Appointees) shall submit two written proposals for their annual professional development activities.
+One proposal shall be for the single block of professional development time and the other proposal shall be for the equivalent amount of time booked throughout the remaining duty period. - 6.9.2.1.3 Employees in category 6.9.4.3 (Other) shall submit one written proposal for their annual professional development activities. - 6.9.3 At the end of the professional development period the employee will report in writing to the Coordinator and the Dean on his/her professional development achievements during the professional development period.
 The functional area and Dean shall review professional development reports and decide whether or not the employee's professional development responsibility has been fulfilled (see 2.8). - 6.9.4 Upon recommendation of the appropriate Coordinator, and with the approval of the Dean, approved professional development activities may be conducted at any time during the academic year.
-Such recommendation and approval shall not be unreasonably withheld. - 6.9.4.1 Instructors with a full duty load shall have two calendar months annually for professional development activities which may include committee assignments, course planning and other assigned and non-instructional duties. - 6.9.4.2 Counsellors, Librarians and Special Appointees with a full duty load shall normally have one calendar month of professional development activities scheduled in a single block of time and an equivalent amount of time booked throughout the remaining duty period.
-Such activities may include committee assignments, preparation, planning and other activities.
+Such recommendation and approval shall not be unreasonably withheld. - 6.9.4.1 Instructors with a full duty load shall have two calendar months annually for professional development activities which may include committee assignments, course planning, other assigned and non-instructional duties, and mentoring at any time of the year. - 6.9.4.2 Counsellors, Librarians and Special Appointees with a full duty load shall normally have one calendar month of professional development activities scheduled in a single block of time and an equivalent amount of time booked throughout the remaining duty period.
+Such activities may include committee assignments, preparation, planning, other activities, and mentoring at any time of the year. - Other employees are encouraged to maintain competence and qualifications in their appropriate fields of study and to update skills and techniques in these fields. - 6.9.4.3.1 Regular other employees' (6.9.4.3) professional development is in accordance with 6.9.4.3.2.
+Non-regular other employees may apply to their Coordinator and Dean for approval of professional development time.

-- 6.9.4.3 Other employees are encouraged to maintain competence and qualifications in their appropriate fields of study and to update skills and techniques in these fields. - 6.9.4.3.1 Regular other employees' (6.9.4.3) professional development is in accordance with 6.9.4.3.2.
-Non-regular other employees may apply to their Coordinator and Dean for approval of professional development time. - Regular other employees (6.9.4.3) with a full duty load shall have two calendar months annually for professional development activities which may include committee assignments, preparation, planning and other activities.
+- 6.9.4.3.2 Regular other employees (6.9.4.3) with a full duty load shall have two calendar months annually for professional development activities which may include committee assignments, preparation, planning, other activities, and mentoring at any time of the year.
 These professional development activities shall not cause the College to have any increased expenditure, including the hiring of replacement employees, for the performance of the normal duties and responsibilities of these employees. - 6.9.4.4 Employees with partial loads will be responsible for pro rata professional development activities consistent with their assignments of duties and employees with duties in more than one classification shall have their professional development entitlements pro-rated consistent with their assignments.

-6.10 EQUIVALENT WORKLOAD COMMITTEE (see 2.8)
+EQUIVALENT WORKLOAD COMMITTEE (see 2.8)